dbrauner/FunctionProcessing/README.md

 # FunctionProcessing

 This is a master-slave application that computes the numerical integration of a function f(x) in a closed interval [a,b], using the Composite Trapezoidal rule from a Newton-Cotes postulation.
+You can download the class files and run the application.

 # Instructions